shtse8/fluxus/memory-bank/progress.md

-pages for Riverpod comparison and a guide on combining providers (with examples). **The API documentation sidebar structure has been improved to mirror the generated TypeDoc output.** Initial refactoring phase addressing known issues and setting up linting/formatting is complete.
-Most `no-explicit-any` ESLint warnings have been addressed.
-Memory Bank is updated.
+pages for Riverpod comparison and a guide on combining providers (with examples). **The API documentation sidebar structure has been improved to mirror the generated TypeDoc output.** Initial refactoring phase addressing known issues and setting up linting/formatting is complete. **The `@typescript-eslint/no-explicit-any` ESLint rule is now enforced (`error`) and the codebase passes linting checks.** Memory Bank is updated.
 Focus can shift towards further refinement, features, or documentation.

 **What Works:**